 The Cardinals were not able to agree on an election (Sede Vacante of 1227).
 They therefore entered into a compomise, granting the power to elect to two cardinals and Cardinal Conrad von Urach.
 He was elected by the other two, but he refused the election.
 And so someone else was elected.
 The monk-author tells another story he heard from Abbot William of Villers that Cardinal von Urach was able to light candles by pointing at them.
-This is hagiography, not biography.
+This is hagiography, not biography, and certainly not history.
 The story of Conrad von Urach's election to the Papacy, and his Great Refusal, is obviously incompatible with what is known from official sources, and must be rejected.
 The someone else who was elected was Ugo dei Conti di Segni (Gregory IX), whose electoral manifesto puts a lie to the Cistercian fantasy of an election by compromise.

 None of these 'popes' appears in any official list of the Bishops of Rome.